-Camelback Mountain in Phoenix Arizona
+Camelback Mountain – Phoenix Arizona

 Camelback Mountain Arizona

 In 2016, I was in Phoenix Arizona on business with a few of my British friends.
 Always looking for the chance to head into the mountains, we decided not to let the opportunity to climb Camelback Mountain pass by.
 My first sight of the mountain was truly awesome.
-Resembling the hump and head of a kneeling camel, Camelback Mountain, stood tall and defiant at an elevation of 2,707 feet, amidst the landscapes of the Phoenix desert.
+Resembling the hump and head of a kneeling camel, Camelback Mountain, stood tall and defiant at an elevation of 2,707 feet (825 meters), amidst the landscapes of the Phoenix desert.
 Located in the Camelback Mountain Recreational Area, between Phoenix, Scottsdale and Paradise Valley, the summit can be accessed via two routes: the Cholla Trail and Echo Canyon Trail.
 I had done my homework and discovered that both routes were difficult and challenging.
 While the Echo Canyon trail is steeper the Cholla trail is longer.
 Both hiking trails have dirt, gravel, boulders and some handrail sections for assistance.

 Cholla Camelback Mountain Trail